UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1d_aerostack2.md

 In practice, a Aerostack ROS2 working project comprises of two parts:

 1. The Core Aerostack Libraries
-    - This provides the core ros2 nodes, funcionalities and interfaces and will be described in more detail below.
+    - This provides the core ROS2 nodes, functionalities and interfaces and will be described in more detail below.
 It is simply another ROS2 library like any other.
 2. An Aerostack2 Project Repository (Application)
     - This is a project folder which interacts and manages a specific application you want to develop with aerostack2.
 This contains a number of scripts, as well as the python api interface scripts for easy implementation of applications.